urmilamoturu/Borrowing-Calculator/README.md

 # Introduction
 This project focuses on automated tests for Borrowing Calculator and contrbutes the quality check of the frontend web application.

-# Getting Started

-Cypress is a Javascript testing framework designed to perform end-to-end testing or UI testing a web application

-The cypress-cucumber-preprocessor adds support for using feature files when testing with Cypress.

-# Introduction
-This project focuses on automated tests for Borrowing Calculator and contrbutes the quality check of the frontend web application.